mripv6/piperInstall/README.md

 were set pretty high, but I avoided clipping.
 The utility trims silence from the beginning and end.
 It also normalizes the wav file so all files have the same volume level.

+Note - I'm still experimenting with training sentences.
+K3CT uses 7, but my research shows I should use many more.
+You can change the sentences in 'sentences.txt'.
+Whatever you do, make sure you emphasis words related to those you want to use in N1MM.
+For example, if you have a sentence like CQ Contest - say it like you do during a contest.
+That way the inflection in the text to speech file will turn out great.

 # Train the model
 Finally!
 The following command trains the voice model.
 You can tweak the